Fleas: What You Need to Know

 Sometimes, you may also see “flea dirt,” which is dried-up flea excrement.
 If you brush this gritty material out of the hair coat onto a white sheet of paper or paper towel, you’ll notice individual, reddish brown crusts that look like tiny commas.
 If you add a drop of water, you’ll see a brown ring around the “dirt” as the digested blood leaches out into the paper.
 If an area is heavily infested, you may even see bites on people, usually around the ankles, from newly emerged adult fleas seeking their first blood meal.

 Many products are available to kill fleas and prevent their reproduction.
 These products are generally safe and effective, and many last for a month or longer after a single application.
-Most monthly preventives are topical products that are applied to the skin between the shoulder blades or along the backline of dogs and cats, but some products come in pill form.
+Most monthly preventives are topical products that are applied to the skin between the shoulder blades or along the backline of dogs and cats, but some products come in pill or collar form.
 Your vet can help you decide which one is most appropriate for you and your pet.

 Monthly treatments have largely replaced sprays, powders, dips, and flea collars that were mainstays of years past.
 If desired, some insecticidal sprays and shampoos can be safely applied in combination with monthly treatments.
 Ask your veterinarian to be sure these pesticides are safe when used in conjunction with monthly topical or oral medications.
 Always make sure to read labels carefully and heed all directions and warnings!
 And never use a canine flea product on a cat!